altocodenl/tagaway/readme.md

    7. `read hash`:
       - If the page is `signup`, it reads the second part of the hash and stores it into `Data.signup`, then modifies the hash to get rid of the extra information once it is in the store.
       - If the page is `import`, it reads the second and third part of the hash.
 If the second part is `success`, it expects the provider's name to be the third part of the hash (as sent in a redirect by the server) and sets `State.import.PROVIDER.authOK` to `true`.
+      - If the page is `pics` and there's a second part to the hash, it sets `State.queryURL` to the second part of the hash.
       - Invokes `goto page PAGE`, where `PAGE` is the first part of the hash.
    8. `goto page PAGE`: this is the main navigation responder, which decides whether a change in the hash should take the app to a new page.
       - Before explaining the implementation, it is useful to understand the requirements of navigation in the application.